-For more information, visit the American Language Program office on campus in T-14 or call (714) 278-2909, email alp@fullerton.edu, or see our website at http://alp.fullerton.edu.
+For more information, visit ALP Student Service in College Park 100, call (714) 278-2909, e-mail alp@fullerton.edu, or visit http://alp.fullerton.edu.

 INTERNATIONAL PROGRAMS

 University Extended Education extends the resources of the university into the global community via academic credit courses, certificate programs and other learning experiences.
 The programs are customized as needed to meet students' needs.
 A variety of methods are used to deliver the classes.
 Students may attend classes at Cal State Fullerton, or faculty may teach in the host country.
 Courses may also be delivered by distance education technology such as the Internet or interactive televised instruction.